The Eagles are ‘humble and hungry’ coming out of the bye week. Can it lead to improvement?

 “Getting those guys back is huge.
 Big part of our offense, big part of what we do.”

-On the opposite side, conceding chunk gains has been an issue for the defense, particularly as it relates to missed tackles.
+On the other side, conceding chunk gains has been an issue for the defense, particularly as it relates to missed tackles.
 Sirianni shared a few of the changes introduced to practice this week, which included the incorporation of different tackling drills.
 But good tackling isn’t just about technique, according to Brandon Graham.

 “It’s the attitude, too, that you got to have,” Graham said.
 “And so if we all collectively getting to the ball, even if somebody missed it, somebody else will be coming in for the second shot.
 And so we just got to make sure that we’re getting numbers to the ball.
 I think that’s an easy fix.”

-Graham, who is set to play his franchise-high 200th game on Sunday, is the veteran leader among a young defensive front.
+Graham, who is expected to play his franchise-high 200th game on Sunday, is the veteran leader among a young defensive front.
 For some of those players, the 36-year-old defensive end recognized that this could be their first time facing on-field adversity.

 » READ MORE: Eagles vs. Browns predictions: Our writers make their picks for a pivotal Week 6 clash